ekmcmurchie/guadua_leaf/data_wrangling/README_data_wrangling.md

 #### FILE DIRECTORY: DATA WRANGLING

-	-The file 'tidying_guadua_leaf.Rmd' contains R code used to tidy data from 'guadua_leaf_raw_3.xlsx' for analysis.
+	1. The file 'tidying_guadua_leaf.Rmd' contains R code used to tidy data from 'guadua_leaf_raw_3.xlsx' for analysis.
 The 'tidyverse' (including 'readr') (Wickham et al., 2023, 2019) and 'readxl' (Wickham and Bryan, 2023) R packages were used to assist in tidying of data.

-	-The file 'tidying_guadua_floret.Rmd' contains R code used to tidy data from 'guadua_lemmas_paleas_raw_3.xlsx' for analysis.
+	2. The file 'tidying_guadua_floret.Rmd' contains R code used to tidy data from 'guadua_lemmas_paleas_raw_3.xlsx' for analysis.
 The 'tidyverse' (including 'readr') (Wickham et al., 2023, 2019) and 'readxl' (Wickham and Bryan, 2023) R packages were used to assist in tidying of data.

 ### PACKAGE REFERENCES